MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-tls12-config.md

 2. Start Registry Editor by selecting and holding **Start**, enter **regedit** in the **Run** textbox, and select **OK**.
 3. Locate the following ODBC subkey for OpsMgrAC: `HKEY_LOCAL_MACHINE\SOFTWARE\ODBC\ODBC.INI\OpsMgrAC`.

-    >[!NOTE]
+  > [!NOTE]
-    >The default name of DSN is OpsMgrAC.
+  > The default name of DSN is OpsMgrAC.

 4. Under **ODBC Data Sources** subkey, select the DSN name **OpsMgrAC**.
 This contains the name of the ODBC driver to be used for the database connection.
 If you have ODBC 17 installed, change this name to **ODBC Driver 17 for SQL Server**.
 5. Under the **OpsMgrAC** subkey, update the **Driver**  for the ODBC version that is installed.
-   - If ODBC 17 is installed, change the Driver entry to `%WINDIR%\system32\msodbcsql17.dll`.
+   - For example, if ODBC 17 is installed, change the Driver entry to `%WINDIR%\system32\msodbcsql17.dll`.
+   - Check the name of the DLL for the current version of the ODBC driver installed if different.

 #### Registry File